Blogs from Police &

 Although not a trained FLO, I can do this funny wobbly thing with my eyes, so DI Robin the Destroyer of Worlds got me to interact with a male friend of our victim.
 He did this by the use of simple mind control.
 This chap told me a long sad tale of his intimate relationship with our deceased.
 I was somewhat taken back when he revealed that they met on a National Front march in the late 1970s and had sex in a pub toilet after the parade.
 I remember thinking that a young virile male seeking to make the beast with two backs with a fellow chap would probably be playing quite a high risk game by doing so on an NF march.

 One morning I went to work rather than bunking off.
 Norman was already there.
 I never saw him leave the office.
 His trousers had been glued to the seat, so he was too embarrassed to stand up in case they ripped and he had to go home on the bus with his Spiderman pants on show.
 Norman beckoned me over so I flicked the Vs. He couldn't come after me.

-I spent the morning reading the paperwork.
+I spend the morning reading the paperwork.
 This was in itâ€™s raw form.
 One of Normanâ€™s roles was to summarise and sanitise everything for Mr Snugglepants so nothing put him off his lunch.
 If Norman found anything that was of note, but possibly on the icky side, heâ€™d tell DI Robin the Destroyer of Worlds whose pupils would turn black.